 If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

-Chemotherapy, immunotherapy, and surgery may be used to treat or remove newly affected areas in both the pelvic area and other parts of the body.
+Chemotherapy, immunotherapy, surgery, and targeted therapy may be used to treat or remove newly affected areas in both the pelvic area and other parts of the body.
 Palliative care will also be important to help relieve symptoms and side effects, especially to relieve pain and other side effects from radiation therapy.

 Remission and the chance of recurrence